 Here's something else I'm not going to bullshit you about.

 Truth be told, I made the vast majority of my money in recent real estate years between 2008 and 2010.
 Then it began to taper down after about the middle of 2011.
-It's been slowing down steadily since to the point of near-nonexistence in the past 2 years.
+It's been slowing down steadily since to the point of near-nonexistence in the past several years.
 You see, opportunities in a good economy aren't that great when it comes to getting deals on real estate.
 Foreclosures cease to exist.
 Negotiating a lower price becomes impossible.
 And everybody (sellers) want top dollar for their properties.

 This sucks when you want to make money as a real estate investor.